 Fort Spokane, Lake Roosevelt National Recreation Area – 21 miles north of Davenport (on Hwy 25)

 A playground, restrooms and more await you at this lake, which is part of the Columbia River before it reaches the Grand Coulee Dam.
-There is no cost for beach access, but there is an $8 boat launch fee.
+There is no cost for beach access, but there is a boat launch fee.
 If you want a really secluded experience, paddle or boat to find a primitive beach along the shoreline, which range from sandy to rocky.

 Be sure to refer to a detailed map of the lake and surrounding land before choosing your beach.
 While all the immediate shoreline is public, the amount of beach space changes depending on the lake level, and the land surrounding the shoreline can be private property, reservation land or public land.
 Because there are no amenities available, bring your own water and/or water purification system and pack out all trash.

 For a list of designated swimming beaches on the lake, visit nps.gov/laro/planyourvisit/swimming.htm or call the Fort Spokane Visitor Center at 509-754-7893.
+Free entry, but there is a charge for using the boat launch.

 Fort Spokane is located at the confluence of the Spokane and Columbia Rivers (left). // Photo: Amy McCaffree; Swim, float, and paddle on Lake Roosevelt (right). // Photo: Shallan Knowles.